openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

             - PKI-encrypted smart cards
             - Biometric authentication
             - FIDO Passkeys
-        1. Step-up authentication is a security measure that is distinct from multi-factor authentication as it requires wallet holders to provide additional proof of their identity when they attempt to access sensitive resources or when performing high-risk actions
+        1. **Step-up authentication** is a security measure that is distinct from multi-factor authentication as it requires wallet holders to provide additional proof of their identity when they attempt to access sensitive resources or when performing high-risk actions

-1. Holder Binding: Digital wallets are applications used to receive, store, and share attributes in a secure, privacy enhancing fashion.
+1. **Holder Binding**: Digital wallets are applications used to receive, store, and share attributes in a secure, privacy enhancing fashion.
 To prove that the legitimate, natural person is receiving, in possession of, or sharing these attributes requires a means to bind the wallet and the credentials it manages to the natural person.

-   In 1995, for example, the International Civil Aviation Organization (ICAO) clearly recognized the desirability of pursuing the use of biometrics in travel documents as the single best way to link the document and its rightful “owner.”[^3] In this example, the issuing authority binds the identity attributes to the authorized holder during the issuance process by including biometric data in the cryptographically signed logical data structure.
+   In 1995, for example, the International Civil Aviation Organization (ICAO) clearly recognized the desirability of pursuing the use of biometrics in travel documents as the single best way to link the document and its rightful "owner."[^3] In this example, the issuing authority binds the identity attributes to the authorized holder during the issuance process by including biometric data in the cryptographically signed logical data structure.
 When the holder makes an identity claim, the Relying Party (verifier) can determine the authenticity and integrity of the identity attributes and, through